Opportunities abound for most of us…for most of our congregations.

 But what about your church?
 How would you measure its willingness to take appropriate risks and exploit opportunities?

 My friend Dr. Jim Galvin maintains that churches are oftentimes crippled by delayed decisions or crippling compromises due to an ineffective organizational model.
 He’s an opportunity exploiter.
 He helps congregations become opportunity exploiters.

 Congregations miss opportunity when saddled with a poorly functioning governing model.

-Read The Five Types of Governance help you and your leadership make a simple diagnosis and take steps of improvement so you can better exploit the opportunities God is placing before you.
+Read The Five Types of Governance to help you and your leadership make a simple diagnosis and take steps of improvement so you can better exploit the opportunities God is placing before you.